alieonsido/spaces/README.md

 # <img src="/img/icon48.png" align="absmiddle"> Spaces

-### A Chrome extension for Intuitive tab management
+### A browser extension for Intuitive tab management

-Spaces is a workspace manager for chrome.
+Spaces is a workspace manager for chrome and edge.
-It treats each chrome window like a different workspace and lets you name and save each space.
+It treats each window like a different workspace and lets you name and save each space.
 You can close a window full of tabs at any time then reopen it later and continue exactly where you left off.